kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 }
 ```

-3. Print the uploaded `fileID` and call the completion handler to update the UI.
+Then I print the uploaded `fileID` and call the completion handler to update the UI.

 ```
 // 12